NBA player Rasual Butler and R&B singer Leah LaBelle killed in car crash

-Former NBA player Rasual Butler and his wife, singer Leah LaBelle, died after Butler crashed his car on Ventura Boulevard in Studio City early Wednesday morning.
+Former NBA player Rasual Butler and his wife, singer Leah LaBelle, died after Butler crashed his car early Wednesday on a Los Angeles street.

-Butler was driving a Land Rover down the 11000 block of Ventura Blvd. when he lost control of the car and hit the curb at the side of the road, the Los Angeles Police Department confirmed to NBC News.
+Butler was driving a Land Rover down Ventura Boulevard in the Studio City section when he lost control of the vehicle and hit a curb, the Los Angeles Police Department confirmed to NBC News.

-The car flipped twice and came to rest in a shopping center parking lot at approximately 2:25 a.m., police said.
+The SUV flipped twice and came to rest in a shopping center parking lot at approximately 2:25 a.m., police said.

 According to NBC Los Angeles, citing police, the car Butler was in was going two or three times over the speed limit.